 The second point is to invest in good data.

-If you can invest in the type of software or process that allows you to analyse your performance and answer the questions that you need the answer to move forward in the correct way, that is hugely important.
+If you can invest in the type of software or process that allows you to analyse your performance, your manufacturing productivity, and answer the questions that you need the answer to move forward in the correct way, that is hugely important.

 It’s not only about having access to that data, but you need to commit to clean data – reviewing it in a timely manner.